 Rachel Dunford, Marketing Intern

-Rachel Dunford joined the Workshops for Warriors’ team in May of 2017 as a marketing intern.
-One of her passions is working with nonprofit organizations.
+Rachel is passionate about working with nonprofit organizations.
 She is thrilled with the opportunity she has at Workshops for Warriors to help our country’s veterans succeed in their post-military careers.
 Rachel helps run the social media pages, does in-house photography, and helps with other marketing projects.
 She is currently enrolled in an independent study charter school and also attends a local community college.
 Rachel will graduate from high school in the fall of 2018 and hopes to attend Brigham Young University upon graduation.